PhoenixErgo/phoenix-hodlcoin-contracts/hodlToken/contracts/phoenix_fee_contract/v1/README.md

 ## Documentation

 ### Description
-Contract guarding the fee box of the HodlCoin protocol.
+Contract guarding the fee box of the hodlToken protocol.

 ### Box Contents
 Tokens